jbampton/tooling-trusted-releases/atr/docs/code-conventions.md

 This should be adhered to even in contexts where printf style is usually expected, such as in `log.info` calls, unless there is a reason not to, such as when there are specific printf style flags which have no f-string equivalent.

+This convention is not enforced by any checks.
+Enforcement is via code review.
+See [issue #339](https://github.com/apache/tooling-trusted-releases/issues/339) for a discussion.

 ## HTML

 ### Use sentence case for headings, form labels, and submission buttons